 One of the most important Congressional activities facing higher education this year is the reauthorization of the Higher Education Act.
 This legislation will have a profound impact on the University of North Carolina, its students and their families for years to come.
-Therefore, the Board of Governors will work closely with the North Carolina Congressional delegation, the Governor and the national higher education community to ensure that any changes to existing law serve to strengthen federal programs that will: provide greater access and support for our students; increase the infrastructure and capabilities of our campuses; foster the training, recruitment, and retention of high quality teachers; support the rising generation of graduate students; support and expand international educational opportunities for our students and faculty; and take full advantage of the potential of information technology to innovate and invigorate the teaching and learning process.
+Therefore, the Board of Governors will work closely with the North Carolina Congressional delegation, the Governor and the national higher education community to ensure that any changes to existing law serve to strengthen federal programs that will: provide greater access and support for our students; increase the infrastructure and capabilities of our campuses; support the rising generation of graduate students; support and expand international educational opportunities for our students and faculty; and take full advantage of the potential of information technology to innovate and invigorate the teaching and learning process.